ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.13.2 =
+* New feature: Adds support for Avada Live Search.
+* New feature: Adds support for Fibo Search.
+* Minor fix: Elementor library searches are not broken anymore when Relevanssi is enabled in admin.
+* Minor fix: Relevanssi now understands array-style post_type[] parameters.
+* Minor fix: Relevanssi now automatically considers the Turkish 'ı' the same as 'i'.

 = 4.13.1 =
 * New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.
 * New feature: New function `relevanssi_get_attachment_suffix()` can be used to return the attachment file suffix based on a post object or a post ID.